AmjedKhaled165/Team1/README.md

 Deployment: End of Sprint 2

 ------------------------------------------------------------------------------------------------------------------------------
-Sprint 3: UI/UX for Substitute Class Management System (15 days)
+Sprint 3: Web for Substitute Class Management System (15 days)
 Goal: Develop a system to manage substitute classes, notify teachers, and automate school bell ringing.

-Task 1: Develop a reminder system using "Time" and "SMS" libraries in Python (3 days) Task 2: Design and develop UI for the distribution of reserve lectures (10 days) Task 3: Implement an alarm system for session and break times (2 days)
+Task 1: Develop a reminder system using "Time" and "SMS" libraries in Python (3 days) Task 2: Design and develop Web for the distribution of reserve lectures (10 days) Task 3: Implement an alarm system for session and break times (2 days)
 Deployment: End of Sprint 3